-- Do not rotate the outboard motor 180° and operate the boat in reverse.
-Place the gear shift in reverse to operate the boat in reverse. - Use extra care when operating in reverse.
+- Place the gear shift in neutral before using the shallow water cruising system. - Run the boat at the lowest possible speed when using the shallow water cruising system. - Use extra care when operating in reverse.
 Too much reverse thrust can cause the outboard motor to lift out of the water, increasing the chance of accident and personal injury. - Return the outboard motor to its normal position as soon as the boat is back in deeper water.